 The outbreak is rapidly emerging and changing.
 All new information gathered on this situation will be received from Whatcom County and the State of WA Health Departments and the US Centers for Disease Control and Prevention (CDC) and shared with the public.

-Out of an abundance of caution, the City of Ferndale will close its doors to the public effective 9am March 18, 2020.
+Out of an abundance of caution, the City of Ferndale closed its doors to the public effective 9am March 18, 2020.
 All City functions will be maintained during this closure, and City Staff will continue to work and assist the public via phone or email.
 Please see links below for specific departmental information.

 Public Works: Please call (360)384-4006 for assistance.